omergulen/awesome-tdd/README.md

 ## React.js

 ### Books React
-- [Outside-In Frontend Development](https://outsidein.dev/) - A free online book walking through applying the outside-in style of TDD to React.
-By Josh Justice.
+- [Outside-In Frontend Development](https://outsidein.dev/) - A free online book walking through applying the outside-in style of TDD to React by Josh Justice.

 ### Guides React
 - [React TDD guide](https://github.com/zpratt/react-tdd-guide) - A series of examples on how to TDD React by Zach Pratt.